Summary: Quadratic Equations

 Adding a squared term to a linear expression, creating a quadratic expression in the process, seems like a relatively small change:

-Yet, the new term causes problems when trying to solve such an equation using procedures that worked nicely when solving linear equations.
+Yet, if this new term is part of an equation, the procedures that worked nicely when solving linear equations don’t work so well any more.
 Investigating what happens in such situations is useful, and leads to some new concepts and procedures.

 If a quadratic equation is approached in the same way as a linear equation, it can sometimes be solved quickly: